The Californian (Bob Schneider album)

 The Californian is the 5th solo studio album (and 7th released project) from Bob Schneider, released on August 8, 2006.

 Originally planned as a double-disc set, The Californian was produced, in part, as the culmination of Schneider’s collaborations with rock guitarist Billy Harvey, who had been touring as a part of the band.

+The album was recorded in four days.